juliaaclem/juliaaclem.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 This is the section where I will put information about me, Julia Clem.
+I am a graduate student at the University of Maine, where I conduct research on coastal restoration and eDNA as part of the Maine-eDNA program.